 During the migration process, Canvas creates a copy of your Classic quiz and imports it as a New Quiz to your Canvas shell, so you will receive a Canvas notification via email once the import process has completed.

 Migrate your Classic Quizzes to New Quizzes from the Quizzes index page.
-Currently the migration process must be done one quiz at a time, but some time in early 2022, Canvas will add options to bulk migrate your assessments in a course.
+Currently the migration process must be done one quiz at a time, but some time in mid 2022, Canvas will add options to bulk migrate your assessments in a course.
 See the sections below to learn more about how to best migrate Question Banks and Question Groups.

 Migrating Question Banks